BIT-Vision/SpikeNeRF/README.md

 python run_spikenerf.py --config configs/{DataType}/{DataSet}.txt --render_only
 ```
 replace ```{DataType}``` with ```nerf_synthetic``` or ```nerf_llff_data``` , and replace ```{DataSet}``` with ```toys``` | ```dolls``` | ```lego``` | ```chair``` | etc.

+# Acknowledgement
+This codebase is built upon [nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch),and thanks to the open source project for its help and inspiration.